 Graduate Graphic Design

-The Master of Fine Art Degree in graphic design provides a sequenced studio approach to advanced design thinking and problem solving for visual communication, preparing students to thrive in a dynamic professional environment.
+The Master of Fine Art Degree in Graphic Design provides a two-year, sequenced studio approach to advanced design thinking and problem solving for visual communication, preparing students to thrive in a dynamic, creative professional environment.

-A solution-based practice framed by key principles defines the core graphic design studios.
-During the first year of study, students are challenged to articulate a design perspective and method through studio projects emphasizing Form and Communication, Authorship, Audience and Medium.
-Students are invited to think creatively and strategically—developing content, defining an audience and determining an optimum communication platform.
-This body of work culminates in the second year of study with the thesis investigation, a personally driven body of work that presents the individual student’s visual / critical method and examines relevant and valued topics in contemporary practice.
+During the first year of study, students are challenged to articulate a design perspective and method through studio projects, emphasizing the key principles of form, communication, authorship, audience, and medium.
+Students are invited to think creatively and strategically—developing content, defining an audience, and determining an optimum communication platform.
+This development of a body of work culminates in the second year of study with the Master’s thesis, a personally driven creative research project that presents the individual student’s visual and critical methodology and examines topics relevant to contemporary design practice.

-Faculty work closely with students to strengthen a student’s technical and conceptual abilities through both carefully defined and open-ended projects.
-Faculty serve as an entry point into professional practice through their own studio practices and professional networks.
-Furthermore, students are expected and invited to actively participate in the Boston-based design community to cultivate their own professional network.
+Faculty work closely with students to strengthen both technical skills and conceptual capacity through a mixture of carefully defined and open-ended projects.
+As professionally practicing designers with broad networks in and beyond Boston, faculty serve as an entry point into the field through active mentorship.
+Graduate Graphic Design students are encouraged to actively participate in the Boston-based design community to cultivate their own professional network through special programs including Graduate Open Studios and a visiting designer lecture series.

 Making Room for the Future

-Due to recent building renovations and the introduction of brand-new facilities, the Graphic Design program is expanding and diversifying graduate offerings to include a Graduate Certificate Program.
+Due to recent building renovations and the introduction of new facilities, the Graphic Design program is expanding and diversifying graduate offerings to include a Certificate in Graphic Design.
 This full-time, one year intensive training program is ideal for those who are entering the graphic design field for the first time.

 Program of Study

-- The second year of graduate study is devoted primarily to the master’s thesis—presented in an exhibition format at the Boston University Art Galleries—for which a student is expected to make an original contribution to the field of graphic design.
+- The second year of graduate study is devoted primarily to research and production of the Master’s thesis.
+Presented as a group exhibition at the Boston University Art Galleries, the thesis student ensures that each graduate student produces an original contribution to the field of Graphic Design at the conclusion of their two years of study.

-- Elective courses currently include Information Design, Design for the Web, Interactive Design, Experience Design, Motion Graphics, Design Theory, History of Graphic Design, Editorial Design and Exhibition Design.
+- Graphic Design elective courses currently include Information Design, Design for the Web, Interactive Design, Experience Design, Motion Graphics, History of Graphic Design, Editorial Design, and Exhibition Design.

-- In order to take full advantage of the benefits offered by a large university, graduate students may also take courses in programs across the BU community.
+- In order to take full advantage of the benefits offered by a large university, graduate students are required to take 4 credits of liberal arts courses from across the University.

-- New facilities also feature cutting-edge equipment to realize design projects, including large-format printers, vinyl cutters, bookbinding equipment, and 3d printers.
+- New facilities also feature cutting-edge equipment to realize design projects, including large-format printers, a Risograph printer, vinyl cutters, and bookbinding equipment.

 - With initial training, students are also granted access to the Printmaking facilities on the 4th floor of the 808 Building, directly adjacent to the graduate design studios.
 Printmaking facilities include etching, lithography, silkscreen, bookmaking, letterpress, and digital print studios.

-- Additional facilities available to graduate students include black-and-white darkrooms, a fully equipped wood shop, a welding shop, ceramics facilities, and the Visual Arts Resource Library.
+- Additional facilities available to graduate students include black-and-white darkrooms, a fully equipped wood shop, a welding shop, a ventilated spray room, ceramics facilities.

 - Students frequently utilize the Engineering Product Innovation Center (EPIC), a 15,000-square-foot, $9 million facility on Commonwealth Avenue, just steps from the School of Visual Arts.
 This state-of-the-art facility features everything from laser etching to rapid prototyping, allowing designers to collaborate with engineering staff and students to see their projects through all stages of hands-on production.